michaelgrosner/tribeca/README.md

 Tribeca also exposes a REST API of all it's data.
 It's all the same data you would get via the Web UI, just a bit easier to connect up to via other applications.
 Visit `http://localhost:3000/data/md` for the current market data, for instance.

+### Grafana + InfluxDB + CollectD

+Tribeca send metrics periodically to [StatsD plugin of CollectD](https://collectd.org/wiki/index.php/Plugin:StatsD) on default port 8125

+You can setup a Grafana instance with a InfluxDB datasource to read the metrics from CollectD send by Tribeca.

+The metrics send are:

+ * Fair Value
+ * Amount available in wallet for buy
+ * Amount held in open trades for buy
+ * Amount available in wallet for sell
+ * Amount held in open trades for sell
+ * Total amount available in wallet and held in open trades in BTC currency
+ * Total amount available in wallet and held in open trades in Fiat currency

 ### KNOWN BUGS:

 1. Occasionnaly trades would not be correclty cancelled.
 (Coinbase seems to cancel orders always OK; what otherexchanges fail occasionnaly?)